chrisgoringe/cg-use-everywhere/README.md

 |-|-|
 |![this](docs/UEQ.png)|![drop](docs/UEQportrait.png)|

+## Seed Everywhere

+A special case of UE? - Seed Everywhere connects to any unconnected INT input with 'seed' in the input name.
+So you can use the same seed everywhere.

 ## Caution

 It's possible to create a loop with UE, and that currently isn't detected.
 If you get a RecursionError that's probably what you've done.
 Remember, *every* unconnected input gets connected to the UE output, even optional ones...